rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 ### <a id="windows2003_2008">Windows Server 2003 and 2008</a>

-Windows Server 2003 and 2008 (SCHANNEL) do not support TLS 1.2.
+Windows Server 2003 and 2008 do not support TLS 1.2.
 As a result, websites and applications that run on these systems are no longer able to take payments because the server is no longer able to talk to the PayPal endpoint.